 Let’s look at an illustration of the formation of the bullish pennant

 The bulls head for the hills, courtesy of the uptrend..They then take a breather inside the triangle to recharge to continue the upward climb.The triangle of course reflects t Now let’s look at the bull’s breakout and eventual continuation.

 As expected, the bulls break out of the triangle and head for Mount Everest .
 And just so you know, the size of most breakouts in pennant formations around the height of the previous moves, or the same size of the previous moves.
 Pennants may be small, but make no mistake: they can make you tons of money.

 Go long above the pennant and place stop order at the bottom of the pennant to protect yourself from hugely embarrassing fakeouts by the market.

-That’s a wrap for “Trading Patterns Part I.” As I’m sure you’ve gathered by now, you can make a giant killing trading chart patterns if you keep your eyes wide open to the trading opportunities these chart patterns present.
-Next time we’ll look at more profit trading patterns.
-So till next time,take care.
+That’s a wrap for “How To Trade Chart Patterns Like a Sniffer Dog” As I’m sure you’ve gathered by now, you can make a giant killing trading chart patterns if you keep your eyes wide open to the trading opportunities these chart patterns present.
+Next time we’ll look at How To Trade Chart Patterns Like A Sniffer Dog Part II.